fossmanjack/manciple-rn/doc/inventorySlice.md

 So, what all do we need to update?

-- pantriesSlice -> pantrySlice (only handles pantries)
+- listsSlice -> pantrySlice (only handles lists)
-- inventorySlice -> handles all changes to _Inventory
+- itemStoreSlice -> handles all changes to _ItemStore
 - PantryItem or PantryScreen or both